Prisms and Prismatic Cohomology: The characteristic case: the Hodge-Tate and crystalline comparisons

 gives a quasi-isomorphism on associated unnormalized chain complexes of $k$-modules.
 We next observe that, using the pointed bijection $S \simeq M^{grp}/pM^{grp}$, the semi-cosimplicial $k$-module $k[ES]$ can also be identified with the semi-cosimplicial $k$-module underlying the Cech nerve $C^\bullet$ of the $k$-algebra map $k \to C^0 := k[M^{grp}/pM^{grp}]$.
 Moreover, under this identification, the map $\eta:k \to k[ES]$ identifies with the structure map $\gamma:k \to C^\bullet$.
 In our context, this means that the map

 of cosimplicial $k$-modules recovers the map $\beta$ on underlying semi-cosimplicial $k$-modules, so it suffices to prove $\delta$ is a quasi-isomorphism on underlying unnormalized complexes.
-But $\gamma$ is a homotopy equivalence of cosimplicial $k$-modules as it is the Cech nerve of the $k$-algebra map $k \to C^0$ that admits a section (by our assumption $M \neq 0$).
+But $\gamma$ is a homotopy equivalence of cosimplicial $k$-modules as it is the Cech nerve of the $k$-algebra map $k \to C^0$ that admits a section (determined by the map $M \to 0$ via functoriality).
 As homotopy equivalences of cosimplicial $k$-modules are stable under tensor products with arbitrary cosimplicial $k$-modules, the claim follows. \end{proof}